Atilla-Arslan/sei-project-two/README.md

 <img width="964" alt="index-page" src="https://lh5.googleusercontent.com/6hlaHK_vN4dNvmmopAa_OyxDH5FQ6kwPTkPQ2re7emuOA4ZYP_BIAbnHX32TEd2eCjfxShN05aAgWtwmgLWTKfG8J8VVvFT629vjQ3MMCnMFuPxeNAfmRk0kTb9sIlMaoZR2C4Dd">

-Once the data had been set to state it was relatively easy to use the data and map through it to display easy of the recipes in a grid.
+Once the data had been set to state, it was relatively easy to use the data and map through it to display easy of the recipes in a grid.
 This was done by passing the data through as props to the RecipCard component and destructuring it on the other side.

-To ensure the app would execute properly I added some conditional rendering to the JSX section mapping through the data to check if state returned true before attempting to map through the data.
+To ensure the app would execute properly I added some conditional rendering to the JSX section, mapping through the data to check if state returned true before attempting to map through the data.

 ```
 javascript